prathamesh1499/prathamesh1499/README.md

-## Hi there 👋
+<h1 align="center"> Hi there 👋 I am Prathamesh Joshi</h1>

 <!--
 **prathamesh1499/prathamesh1499** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <!-- Actual text -->
-My name is Prathamesh Joshi and I have recently graduated with a Bachelor of Engineering - Computer Science & Engineering.
+I have recently graduated with a Bachelor of Engineering - Computer Science & Engineering.

 You can find me on [![LinkedIn][1.2]][1].